immutant/immutant.org/news/2013-05-29-lein-immutant-1-0-0-beta1.md

 You'll also now see this list after every `lein immutant install` invocation.

+## Overriding the base directory

+In addition to moving the base directory to `~/.immutant`, we've added the option to override its location, either per-project or globally.

+You can override it on a per-project basis by setting `:lein-immutant {:base-dir "/path"}` in your `project.clj`

+You can override it globally two ways:

+* by setting `:lein-immutant {:base-dir "/path"}` in your user profile in `.lein/profiles.clj`
+* by setting an environment variable: `$LEIN_IMMUTANT_BASE_DIR`

+Setting the base directory in `project.clj` will override the setting in `.lein/profiles.clj`.
+Using the environment variable will override both.

 ## Get it

 If you're already using `lein-immutant` you probably already know how